eyeszack/diesel-engine/README.md

 The core class is the **DSLEngineScript** class, it extends Groovy's Script class and adds your keywords to its meta-class and loads any extensions.
 The other classes used by the engine are the **KeywordProvider** interface and the **Keyword** class.
 You'll use these two classes to implement the actual keywords to be used in your DSL.
 And if you want to extend the Groovy language you would implement the **LanguageExtensionProvider** interface.
 This interface has a single method `extend(script)` that you will implement when you want to extend the core language, like meta-programming `java.lang.String` or `java.lang.Number`.
 I'll list out what steps are required to create a simple DSL that you can test with.
-If you prefer, you can look at all the same code in the `test` directory.
-In that directory you'll find a groovy script and a java class that you can use to run your DSLs.
+If you prefer, you can look at all the test cases and code in the `src/test/groovy` directory.
+In that directory you'll find test cases that execute against the DSL built in this documentation.

 **Simple Class Diagram**